Dehydrated

 STEP 1.
 REHYDRATE THE DRIED STARTER.

-Take the 15 grams of dehydrated starter in the envelope and mix it with 15 grams of 80 degree water in a plastic pint container.
+Take the 15 grams of dehydrated starter in the envelope and mix it with 15 grams of 80 degree water in a plastic pint container with a matching lid.

 Let it soak for 30 minutes.